 Best Nursing Homes Award

-As with the ratings assigned by the Centers for Medicare & Medicaid Services, or CMS, the U.S News rating is based upon performance in three areas: state-conducted health inspections, nurse staffing and medical quality measures.
+As with the ratings assigned by the Centers for Medicare & Medicaid Services, or CMS, the U.S News rating is based on performance in three areas: state-conducted health inspections, nurse staffing and medical quality measures.
 However, the more rigorous U.S. News assessment averages monthly data over a year and places more emphasis on strong performance in medical quality measures by capping overall ratings for homes with low performance in this area.
 It’s approach also calls attention to homes that “deliver only the bare minimum of rehabilitation therapy to most of the residents who receive high levels of rehabilitative services.”